You want smart political talk without the meltdowns?

 When I saw him a week and a half ago, he was about as dialed in as I have ever seen him.

-I mean, you you you had people like Glenn Beck and oh so many, but Ben Shapiro, by the way, people that I like.
+And you probably don't remember this, but back in 2015 and 16 when I supported President Trump, I mean, you had people like Glenn Beck and so many, but Ben Shapiro, by the way, people that I like.

 I want to be very clear.

-But they were beating the crap out of me on a daily basis because I was supporting Trump because I knew we could win, and his ideas were out of the box, and it was taking conservatism to a new level.
+But they were beating the crap out of me on a daily basis because I was supporting Trump because I knew we could win and his ideas were out of the box and it was taking conservatism to a new level.

-And and I think I was proven right.
+And I think I was proven right.

 I think his presidency was extraordinarily successful.

-What is your reaction when I play the tapes that I just played or the predictions Maddow thinks she'll be in a camp and an AOC thinks she'll be in jail and and Joy Liz Bayhard thinks she'll lose her show, and Nicole Wallace thinks she may lose her show.
+Matt Out thinks she'll be in a camp and AOC thinks she'll be in jail and Joy Liz Behart thinks she'll lose her show and Nicole Wallace thinks she may lose her show.

 What's your reaction to all that?